Check List

 YES!
 This is a very good and KEY question!
 In the check list pay attention to the “5 points” statements.
 Keep track of your number of points and there will be an explanation below.
 For some of the statements, you may need to ask the parents.

-1. My child is extremely sensitive with one or more sense (such as sounds, light, or touch) that she can’t function effectively.
+1. My child is extremely sensitive with one or more senses (such as sounds, light, or touch) that she can’t function effectively.
 (5 points)

 2. The positions and alignment of my child’s feet are different.
 (2 points)